- SAP proposes that HANA has advantages in performance versus all other databases with a database that runs 100,000 times faster than any other.

 SAP’s Rigged Benchmarks

-SAP has had ample opportunity to prove their claims of superiority around HANA, but have never done so.
+SAP has had ample opportunity to prove their claims of superiority around HANA but has never done so.
 SAP has never allowed a comparative benchmark in transaction processing, as is covered in the article The Hidden Issue with the SD HANA Benchmark.
 And because HANA performed so poorly in the transaction process benchmark, it created a new reference that attempts to cover up this fact.
 But the reference they provided is designed around analytics, which is covered in the article The Four Hidden Issues with SAP’s BW-EML Benchmark.
-This overall topic has come to a head, as numerous companies have complained about HANA’s transaction processing performance, which brings up the question of how well HANA can support an ERP system, as is covered in the article HANA as a Mismatch for S/4HANA and ERP.
+This overall topic has come to a head, as numerous companies have complained about HANA’s transaction processing performance, which raises the question of how well HANA can support an ERP system, as is covered in the article HANA as a Mismatch for S/4HANA and ERP.

 With Oracle 12c, Oracle 12c can switch between row-based and column-based tables and switch for the same table, which is a new capability.

 The new capabilities of Oracle 12c undermine some SAP contentions that have been proposed over the years.
 SAP has not addressed Oracle 12c, and most of the material created on SAP HANA was developed before Oracle 12c was released.
 IBM and MS SQL Server have similar column store capabilities.
-Not because there was a big reason to develop them, but because SAP, through its enormous marketing, placed the focus on this type of database functionality.
+Not because there was a big reason to develop them, but because SAP, through its enormous marketing, focused on this type of database functionality.

 First, SAP now does not have a good reason — or should I say a good idea if it puts its customer’s interests first, to only port new SAP applications (like S/4) to SAP HANA.